Charonia: Feeding behavior

 Adult tritons are active predators and feed on other molluscs and starfish.
 The giant triton has gained fame for its ability to capture and eat crown-of-thorns starfish, a large species (up to 1 m in diameter) covered in venomous spikes an inch long.
-The crown-of-thorns starfish has few other natural predators, and are capable of destroying large sections of coral reef.
+The crown-of-thorns starfish has few other natural predators and are capable of destroying large sections of coral reef.

 The struggle between a starfish and an Atlantic triton can last up to an hour before the seastar is subdued by the snail's paralyzing saliva.

 Tritons can be observed to turn and give chase when the scent of prey is detected.
-Some starfish (including the crown-of-thorns starfish) appear to be able to detect the approach of the mollusc by means which are not clearly understood, and they will attempt flight before any physical contact has taken place.
+Some starfish (including the crown-of-thorns starfish) appear to be able to detect the approach of the mollusc by means that are not clearly understood, and they attempt flight before any physical contact has taken place.
 Tritons, however, are faster than starfish, and only large starfish have a reasonable hope of escape, and then only by abandoning whichever limb the snail seizes first.

 The triton grips its prey with its muscular foot and uses its toothy radula (a serrated, scraping organ found in gastropods) to saw through the starfish's armoured skin.
 Once it has penetrated, a paralyzing saliva subdues the prey and the snail feeds at leisure, often beginning with the softest parts such as the gonads and gut.

-Tritons ingest smaller prey animals whole without troubling to paralyse them, and will spit out any poisonous spines, shells, or other unwanted parts later.
+Tritons ingest smaller prey animals whole without troubling to paralyse them, and spit out any poisonous spines, shells, or other unwanted parts later.